gmc-code/PC-microbit-micropython/docs/challenges/number_chooser.rst

 ----

-| The moodified code, below, for the while loop, uses the ARROW_W as the starting point with an A button press to repeat hte process of choose a number.
+| The moodified code, below, for the while loop, uses the ARROW_W as the starting point with an A button press to repeat the process of choose a number.

 .. code-block:: python